A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations

 \section{Real Data Analysis}

-We analyze human's single-cell Hi-C data from \citet{Ramani2017} at 10 Mb resolution, focusing on chromosomes 1 to 4, each containing more than 20 loci at this resolution.
-The 10 Mb bin size is chosen to mitigate extreme sparsity, which can exceed 95\% at finer resolutions.
-The original dataset consists of four cell types: GM12878 , HAP1 , HeLa, and K562.
-To alleviate severe class imbalance, we exclude GM12878 due to its small sample size and randomly subsample 48 cells from each of HAP1 and HeLa.
-Together with the 48 K562 cells, this yields a balanced dataset of $K = 144$ cells across $R = 3$ cell types.
+We analyze the human single-cell Hi-C dataset of \citet{Ramani2017sc} at 10 Mb resolution, focusing on chromosomes 1--4, each of which contains more than 20 genomic loci at this resolution.
+The 10 Mb resolution is used to mitigate the extreme sparsity observed at finer resolutions, where more than 95\% of the entries are zero.
+The original dataset consists of four cell types: GM12878, HAP1, HeLa, and K562.
+Since GM12878 contains substantially fewer cells than the remaining cell types, we exclude it from the analysis.
+We then randomly sample 48 cells from each of HAP1 and HeLa and combine them with the 48 K562 cells, yielding a balanced dataset of $K=144$ cells from $R=3$ cell types.